Recently updated on February 10th, 2026 at 11:19 am

 Step into a living painting as you walk in the footsteps of one of France’s most famous artists at Monet’s gardens in Giverny, a village in Normandy.
 These gardens are where the Impressionist painter found his inspiration from 1883 until his death in 1926 – and now so can you.

-Feel your senses come alive as you wander through vibrant flowerbeds and shaded paths, and pause by the lily pond that was the inspiration behind his famed Water Lilies series.
-His restored pink house is open for you to explore, where you’ll discover rooms filled with Japanese prints and personal treasures from the artists.
+Feel your senses come alive as you wander through vibrant flower beds and shaded paths, and pause by the lily pond that was the inspiration behind his famed Water Lilies series.
+His restored pink house is open for you to explore, where you’ll discover rooms filled with Japanese prints and personal treasures.

 2. The D-Day Beaches of Normandy

-Your day exploring Normandy’s D-Day beaches offers a chance to pay tribute, trace family connections and stand on the shores where history turned.
-You’ll start on Normandy Beach with views across the Channel and markers that tell the story of the assault, connecting you to the very place where Allied troops landed on D-Day and the significance of 6 June 1944.
+Your day exploring Normandy’s D-Day beaches offers a chance to pay tribute, trace family connections and stand on the shores where the world’s largest naval invasion was carried out, toppling the first domino in Hitler’s grip over western Europe.
+You’ll start on Normandy Beach with views across the English Channel, following markers that tell the timeline of the assault, connecting you to those moments in time that made history.

 From here, your day exploring Normandy’s wartime history offers two choices: